yezzey-gp/yezzey/notes/announce.md

 ## Conclusion
 Yezzey is an open source Greenplum extension that provides data analytics with the performance of local drives and the price of S3-compatible storage.
+Easies way to test out this technology is to create a cluster in [Yandex Cloud Managed Greenplum](https://cloud.yandex.com/en/services/managed-greenplum).
+The technology is fully open source, Yandex Cloud engineers are committed to develop Yezzey together with community.